jwilger/kookaburra/README.markdown

     mental_model.widgets.deleted[:widget_a]
     #=> {'name' => 'Widget A'}

-#### Given Driver ####
+#### API Driver ####

-The `Kookaburra::GivenDriver` is used to create a particular "preexisting" state within your application's data and ensure you have a handle to that data (when needed) prior to interacting with the UI.
-You will create a subclass of `Kookaburra::GivenDriver` in which you will create part of the Domain Driver DSL for your application:
+The `Kookaburra::APIDriver` is used to create a particular "preexisting" state within your application's data and ensure you have a handle to that data (when needed) prior to interacting with the UI.
+You will create a subclass of `Kookaburra::APIDriver` in which you will create part of the Domain Driver DSL for your application:

-    # lib/my_app/kookaburra/given_driver.rb
+    # lib/my_app/kookaburra/api_driver.rb

-    class MyApp::Kookaburra::GivenDriver < Kookaburra::GivenDriver
+    class MyApp::Kookaburra::APIDriver < Kookaburra::APIDriver
       # Specify the APIClient to use
       def api
         @api ||= MyApp::Kookaburra::APIClient.new(configuration)